Zilliqa/delegated_staking/README.md

 cast to-unit $(cast call 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 "rewards()(uint256)" --from 0xd819fFcE7A58b1E835c25617Db7b46a00888B013 --block latest --rpc-url $RPC_URL | sed 's/\[[^]]*\]//g') ether
 ```

-In case you haven't withdrawn rewards for a long time during which many delegators staked or unstaked, the gas used by the above function might hit the block limit.
-In this case rewards can be withdrawn from the period between the (un)staking until which they were withdrawn last time and the `n`th subsequent (un)staking.
+If a delegator hasn't withdrawn rewards while thousands of delegators staked or unstaked, the gas used by the above function might hit the block limit.
+In this case it's possible to withdraw only the rewards accrued during the next `n` subsequent stakings or unstaking that have not been withdrawn yet.
 This can be repeated several times to withdraw all rewards using multiple transactions.
 To calculate the rewards that can be withdrawn in the next transaction, choose a number `0 <= n <= 11000` e.g. `100` and run
 ```bash
 cast to-unit $(cast call 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 "rewards(uint64)(uint256)" 100 --from 0xd819fFcE7A58b1E835c25617Db7b46a00888B013 --block latest --rpc-url $RPC_URL | sed 's/\[[^]]*\]//g') ether
 ```
-Note that `n` actually denotes the number of additional (un)stakings so that at least one is always reflected in the result, even if you specified `n = 0`.
+Note that `n` actually denotes the number of additional stakings or unstakings so that at least one is always reflected in the result, even if you specify `n = 0`.

-To withdraw e.g. 1 ZIL of rewards using `n = 100`, run
+You can also specify the exact amount you want to withdraw.
+To withdraw e.g. 1 ZIL using `n = 100`, run
 ```bash
 forge script script/WithdrawRewards.s.sol --rpc-url $RPC_URL --broadcast --legacy --sig "run(address payable, string, string)" 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 1000000000000000000 100 --private-key 0x...
 ```